 CAT6A cabling is a 10-Gigabit Ethernet (10-GbE) over standard copper cabling.
 The "A" stands for "augmented" and indicates the enhanced performance of this cable compared to previous versions, such as CAT6.
-CAT6A Ethernet cable extends electrical specifications from 250 MHz to 500 MHz.
+CAT6A Ethernet network cable extends electrical specifications from 250 MHz to 500 MHz.
 CAT6A is backwards-compatible with CAT5e and CAT6 technology.

-CAT6A Ethernet cable offers 10 times the network speed of CAT6 and twice the bandwidth.
+CAT6A Ethernet network cable offers 10 times the network speed of CAT6 and twice the bandwidth.
 In fact, it has enough bandwidth to accommodate automation, IoT, and artificial intelligence systems, which are becoming increasingly common in manufacturing and other sectors.
 CAT6A cabling supports 10-Gbps Ethernet runs at full 100 meters as well as NBASE-T multi-gig applications.
 It also offers improved thermal properties for Power over Ethernet (four-pair PoE is close to 100 watts).

 CAT6A unshielded UTP cable is about 40% larger than CAT6 cable.
 The extra size (and weight) is because of better shielding on CAT6A cables, which reduces interference.
 CAT6A features larger copper conductors, usually 23 AWG with thicker cable jacket to minimize ANEXT.
 The outside diameter of CAT6A cabling averages 0.29–0.35" compared to 0.21–0.24" for CAT6 cable.
 This reduces the number of cables you can fit in a conduit.
 At a 40% fill ratio, for example, you can run three CAT6A cables in a 3/4" conduit vs. five CAT6 cables.